 (4) How to fast in order to treat illness:

 Sometimes prevention isn’t enough.
 Sometimes it’s necessary to fast in order to fight off a bug which has already begun to take hold.
-In such cases, it’s always best to fast as soon as possible in such cases.
+For normally healthy people, it’s always best to fast as soon as possible in such cases.
 However, for those with already seriously compromised immune systems, it is NOT always advisable to fast.
 In these cases, you should ALWAYS talk to a medical doctor first.

 Fasting to treat illness certainly works.
 As mentioned above, humankind has done so at least since the ancient Greeks, if not earlier.
 But it also goes deeper than this.
 It’s in our biology.
 When any animal becomes ill, the first symptom often appears as a lack of appetite.
 Instinctively, animals know that fasting helps to heal them.
 The only reason most humans don’t do the same is because of food addictions and fear of hunger.

 I remember the first few occasions I tried fasting to beat a cold or the flu.
 I was relatively new to fasting at the time.
 Sometimes the bug would just clear up – almost magically – within a day or two.
 But other times it wasn’t a fun experience.
 My symptoms would get worse, sometimes quite a bit worse, before they showed any sign of getting better.
 In fact, I wondered whether fasting was helping at all.

 Over the years things changed.
 Nowadays, on the rare occasions that preventative fasting fails, fasting to treat illness almost always brings a swift and painless end to whatever bug is in my system.
 Starting a fast upon the onset of symptoms usually results in regaining health after two or three days, even in the case of the flu.
 During this time I also feel much better than those around me who aren’t fasting and are instead suffering a full spectrum of symptoms.